elenakhas/semantic-mining/README.md

 ## Files
-* `dictionary_scrapping.py`: file containing the functions needed to interact with UD Pipe and the McMillan dictionary; among the interactions, there is: the extraction a definition given its dictionary key (basically the lemma) and the extraction of the correct key/lemma for a given word and a given context; the support for word search should is included, and is used as a backup for unrecognised lemma or words
+* `dictionary_scrapping.py`: file containing the functions needed to interact with UD Pipe and the McMillan dictionary; among the interactions, there is: the extraction a definition given its dictionary key (the lemma) and the extraction of the correct key/lemma for a given word and a given context; the support for word search is included, and is used as a backup for unrecognised lemma or words
 * `word_tree.py`: file containing the classes necessary to build a semantic tree: Node, and its children Word and Primitives